marc-doblefilo/doormanbot/README.md

 ### Installation 🔧

-_Follow the next steps to know how to deploy this projet._
+_Follow the next steps to know how to deploy this project._

 _Clone the repository:_